kubermatic/docs/content/kubermatic/master/tutorials_howtos/external_clusters/_index.en.md

 +++

 This section describes how to add and manage existing Kubernetes clusters known as external clusters in KKP.
-You can add or connect a cluster.
+You can import or connect a cluster.
-- Add: You can add a cluster via credentials.
-Added Cluster can be viewed and edited i.e, upgrade the control plane version or scale the nodes.
-Currently, GKE, AKS, and EKS cluster are supported.
+- Import: You can import a cluster via credentials.
+Imported Cluster can be viewed and edited i.e, upgrade the control plane version or scale the nodes.
+Currently, GKE, AKS, and EKS clusters are supported.
 - Connect: You can also connect any other clusters in the KKP via kubeconfig.
 Connected clusters can only be viewed, not edited.

 The KKP platform uses existing kubeconfig or generates the new one from the cloud provider API.
-The KKP backend takes advantage of this kubeconfig to retrieve the cluster information, its' nodes, metrics and events.
+The KKP backend takes advantage of this kubeconfig to retrieve the cluster information, its' nodes, metrics, and events.
 Every cluster update is performed only by the cloud provider client.
 There is no need to install any agent on the cloud provider side.

 ## Prerequisites

-The following requirements must be met in order to add an external Kubernetes cluster:
+The following requirements must be met to add an external Kubernetes cluster:
- - The external Kubernetes cluster must already exist before you begin the add/connect process.
+ - The external Kubernetes cluster must already exist before you begin the import/connect process.
 Please refer to your cloud provider documentation for instructions.
  - The external Kubernetes cluster must be accessible using kubectl to get the information needed to add that cluster.
  - Make sure the cluster kubeconfig or provider credentials have sufficient rights to manage the cluster (get, list, upgrade,